20 Hacks to Decorate Studio Apartment on a Budget

 7. Choose a foldable dining table

+A foldable dining table saves space when you’re not using it.
 You can tuck it away against a wall or in a corner.

 Look for tables that collapse on both sides.
 Some even turn into compact desks or storage cabinets.
 This gives you extra functionality in your small space.